Home Compare EQH vs IVZ

 The structural profiles are close, with Invesco carrying a narrow edge on growth.
-Equitable still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The remaining gap is narrow enough that the comparison remains open to different readings.
 On the market side, Invesco is in better shape — its trend is intact while Equitable's trend has broken down.
 That puts structure and market broadly in agreement — Invesco's lead looks more confirmed than conflicted.

 Both operate in: Asset Management